amobash2/cancer_detection/README.md

 ![alt text](https://github.com/basveeling/pcam/blob/master/pcam.jpg "PCam image samples - image is copied from PCam github")

-We randomly select 1000 images from PCam dataset for testing and report all measurements on selected data.
-We divide remainder of data into 90% training and 10% validation.
+We randomly select 20% of images from PCam dataset for testing and report all measurements on selected data.
+We divide remainder of data into 80% training and 20% validation.
 We have not observed any noticable difference using 75% training and 25% validation, however we are open to share our pretrained models in both scenarios.

 ## How to use our scripts?
 This section and all scripts will be shared by the time of GHC 2019 conference.
 The content will be divided as follows: